Valps/gta2-tm-scr-decompiler/README.md

 ## Compiling and building

 - To compile & build the decompiler, execute "*compile_and_build.bat*" from the root folder.
-Ensure that you have installed "Python", "Meson Build System" and "Ninja".
+Ensure that you have installed "Python", "Meson Build System", "Ninja" and a C++ compiler.
 The executable will be created at **%ROOT_FOLDER%/build/** as well as libscrd.dll.
 Delete the "build" folder if you want to recompile.
+I particularly have used MinGW-W64 i686-ucrt-posix-dwarf gcc win32 14.2.0 compiler, LLVM 19.1.1.
+You can download it at https://winlibs.com/ .
+Remember to put the "bin" folder in PATH system variable environment, for example "C:\MinGW\mingw32\bin\".
-- To compile & build the Graphic User Interface (GUI), execute "*compile_build.bat*" from **%ROOT_FOLDER%/gui/**.
+- To compile & build the Graphical User Interface (GUI), execute "*compile_build.bat*" from **%ROOT_FOLDER%/gui/**.
 Ensure that you have installed a Java Development Kit (JDK) in your system as well as Java Runtime Environment (JRE) to run the GUI.
 - The GUI file "*GUIInterface.jar*" and the decompiler executable "*scr_decompiler.exe*" as well as "*libscrd.dll*" must be at the same folder in order to work properly.

 Greetings from Valps.